Planning Fees & Application

 All applications for Planning Approval must contain the following:

-1. A completed Town Planning Application as detailed in the attached signed by the landowner or a party acting with written authority from the landowner.
+1. A completed Town Planning Application & Fees as detailed in the attached signed by the landowner or a party acting with written authority from the landowner.
 The relevant (Local Government Planning Fees) Regulations 2000 Schedule Of Fees are attached to the Town Planning Application.

 2. A written explanation of the proposal that expands on the information contained in the Application for Approval Form.